Askannz/optimus-manager/README.md

 Any parameter not specified in your config file will take value from the default file.

-Please refer to the comments in the [default config file](STUB) for descriptions of the available parameter.
+Please refer to the comments in the [default config file](STUB) for descriptions of the available parameters.
 In particular, it is possible to set common Xorg options like DRI version or triple buffering, as well as some kernel module loading options.

 Those parameters probably do not cover all use cases (yet), but feel free to open an issue if you think something else should be added there.